 Storage fee: a one-time fee per curated box/cubic foot for "long term" storage.

-Indirect costs: MHS requires each funded accession to recover the costs of physical plant maintenance and contract administration under the heading of Indirect Costs.
+Indirect costs: MNHS requires each funded accession to recover the costs of physical plant maintenance and contract administration under the heading of Indirect Costs.
 The rate is 33% and will be applied once per accession group to Box 1.

 Frequently Asked Questions